Suzuki: Maruti Suzuki India Limited (Formerly Maruti Udyog Limited)

 In 2000, Maruti Alto was launched.
 The Maruti models include Maruti Suzuki Grand Vitara, launched in 2003, Maruti Versa, launched in 2004, Maruti Suzuki Swift, launched in 2005, Maruti Zen Estilo and Maruti Suzuki SX4, launched in 2007.

 On 14 February 2011, Maruti announced that it had achieved one million total accumulated production volume of the Alto.
 The Alto has reached the million units mark in just seven years and five months since its launch in September 2000.
 The last half of the million was achieved in 25 months.
 The Alto became the third car by Maruti Suzuki stable to cross the million units mark, following the Maruti 800 and the Omni.

 In January 2012 at the New Delhi Auto Expo, Maruti presented a new car called the Maruti Suzuki XA Alpha, to commence production in mid-late 2013.
 Maruti Suzuki unveiled the Vitara Brezza in the Indian Auto Expo 2016 as a contender in the subcompact SUV segment.

 Maruti Exports Limited is Maruti's exporting subsidiary and, as such, does not operate in the domestic Indian market except in its capacity as an exporter for Maruti Suzuki and for the international Suzuki Motor Corporation as well as their other affiliates.
 The first commercial consignment of 480 cars were sent to Hungary.
 By sending a consignment of 571 cars to the same country, Maruti crossed the benchmark of 3,000,000 cars.
 Since its inception export was one of the aspects the government has been keen to encourage.

 American Suzuki Motor Corp.

 American Suzuki headquarters was in Brea, California.
 The company announced in November 2012 that it would stop selling cars in the United States.

-Through an agreement with General Motors, Suzuki began selling a version of their Suzuki Cultus in the United States as the Chevrolet Sprint in 1985.
+Through an agreement with General Motors, Suzuki began selling a version of its Suzuki Cultus in the United States as the Chevrolet Sprint in 1985.
 This model was initially sold as a 3-door hatchback and would be Chevrolet's smallest model.